If you are spending your hard-earned money on a well-deserved break, what do you do if your holiday is ruined by building work?

 Do not leave it up to these businesses to do your research for you.

-If possible and you are travelling from the UK, book your holiday with a travel business with ABTA membership to give you this safety net if your holiday gets ruined by something like building works and you were not fairly treated.
+If possible and you are travelling from the UK, book your holiday with a travel business with ABTA membership to give you this safety net if your holiday gets ruined by something like building works and you are not fairly treated.

 But it’s not just about building works at your hotel that you need to be aware of if you book a hotel in Mallorca.